Updated: Mar 23

 Check out the video below for all things squat and how to modify to help get your body into this beautiful open and functional position.

 Curious to explore your body and find out why you may be feeling pain, discomfort, health issues, or just "off"? ?
-Click HERE to contact me and schedule a free phone consultation!
+Want to explore more in your own body?
+Contact me!